San7o/hive-operator/docs/DESIGN.md

 To check whether an actor has interacted with a file, the eBPF program hooks to the function `inode_permission` through a keyprobe.
-This function gets called every time the permissions of an inode are checked in the kernel, which happends before any operation on them.
+This function gets called every time the permissions of an inode are checked in the kernel, which appends before any operation on them.
 It allows the eBPF program to log when a permission is checked and with what rights, as well as who tried to check the permissions.